 - Out of hours, call NHS 111 or attend the emergency department (A&E) at St Thomas' Hospital

 For emergencies we offer an urgent eye service for advice and triaged appointments (based on a patient's needs for immediate treatment).
 Social distancing is being observed in the eye department at St Thomas' Hospital.

-The department of Ophthalmology is based at St Thomas’ Hospital and sits within the Directorate of Medical Specialties at Guy's and St Thomas'.
+The department of ophthalmology is based at St Thomas’ Hospital and sits within the directorate of medical specialties at Guy's and St Thomas' NHS Foundation Trust.

 We treat a wide range of eye conditions in adults, young people and children.

 If you live in the boroughs of Lambeth, Lewisham or Southwark, we partner with local optometrists for the minor eye conditions service (MECS).